Things To Do In Dubai

 Innumerable restaurants and branded outlets adorn the entire walk.
 Marina Walk is a premier marketplace with luxury clothing brands and international restaurants.
 If you are here on weekends, head towards the cobblestone avenue to catch a glimpse of street performances.

 The Beach is another open-air mall in Marina.
-But this one is on the beachside near JBR.
-Though not as expansive as the marketplace on the promenade.
+This one is on the beachside near JBR, though not as expansive as the marketplace on the promenade.
 The Beach has a cheerful vibe, being next to the sea.
 Bluewaters Island and the towering Ain Dubai, the tallest Ferris Wheel globally, can be seen from Marina Beach.

 If you want to witness the poshest neighborhood in Dubai, then this is the place to go.
 And there are numerous opportunities for shopping and eating.

-The photo frame-shaped landmark is two towers measuring 150 meters tall, connected by a 93 meters long bridge.
-The exterior of the frame is covered in gold-colored stainless steel cladding as a throwback to Dubai’s rise as a gold trading center.
+The photo frame-shaped landmark consists of two 150-meter-tall towers connected by a 93-meter-long bridge.
+The exterior of the frame is covered in gold-colored stainless steel cladding, a throwback to Dubai’s rise as a gold trading center.

-The mezzanine floor of the frame showcases the past of Dubai as you enter it.
-With the use of mist, projectors, and screens, the gallery explains the humble beginnings of Dubai.
-You can see the expanding horizons as you move up through the glass windows of the elevator from the mezzanine floor to the Skydeck.
+The mezzanine floor of the frame showcases Dubai’s past as you enter it.
+The gallery uses mist, projectors, and screens to explain Dubai’s humble beginnings.
+The glass elevator windows on the mezzanine floor show the expanding horizons as you move up to the Skydeck.

 On the Skydeck, the two sides of the frame give us two completely distinctive perspectives of Dubai.
 Old Dubai includes Karama, Bur Dubai, and Deira on one side.
 Faraway, the quintessential Creek can be seen winding in the middle of low-rise buildings.

-On the other side is the new Dubai, with the broad and busy Sheikh Zayed Road and iconic Burj Khalifa soaring into the sky in downtown Dubai.
-It would be best if you tried walking over the acrophobia-inducing glass bridge.
+On the other side is the new Dubai, with the broad and busy Sheikh Zayed Road and the iconic Burj Khalifa soaring into the sky in downtown Dubai.
+It would be best to try walking over the acrophobia-inducing glass bridge.

 There is yet another museum on the mezzanine floor, but this time on your way back.
 This one is about the future of Dubai and is equipped with state-of-the-art Augmented Reality presentations.